arnav127/intro-to-git/README.md

-# intro-to-git
+# Introduction to Git

-A simple introduction to Git, the Version Management System
+A simple introduction to Git, the Version Control Management System